phreeza/manuscript_axon_potentials/doc/manuscript.md

 such bundles. (ref) The study of the fields has clinical relevance (motor nerve, ABR, EEG?)

-We characterize three principal effects of axon structure on the EFP, and demonstrate them using two models of varying complexity, as well as a set of electrophysiological recordings from the barn owl brain stem.
+Based on a forward model of the extracellular field potential [@Holt1999Electrical,@Gold2006Origin], we characterize three principal effects of axon bundle structure on the EFP, and demonstrate them using two models of varying complexity, as well as a set of electrophysiological recordings from the barn owl brain stem.

-- cite: holt&koch, gold&koch, trayanova, gydkov, plonsey, rall, Rinzel, einevol, Destexe, Brette, nunez&..., kuokkanen, telenzuk, rattay&danner
+- cite: holt&koch, gold&koch, trayanova, gydkov, plonsey, rall, Rinzel, einevol, Destexe, Brette, nunez&..., kuokkanen, telenzuk, rattay&danner, cec email ref

 Results
 ==============